 What makes it work is process: clear, documented requirements for every piece of work, defined acceptance criteria before development starts, a structured handover between the product owner and the development team, and code review and testing protocols that are followed consistently, not selectively.
 And a product owner who acts as the bridge, someone who understands the business context well enough to spot when something has been built correctly but for the wrong reason.

-When this model is running well, you get high quality technical output at a cost point that would be impossible with an onshore team, combined with the business context and continuity that a purely offshore arrangement could never provide.
+When this model is running well, you get high quality technical output delivered at pace, combined with the business context and continuity that a purely offshore arrangement could never provide.

 What does this cost compared to the alternative?